debpuja/Active-Directory-Bulk-User-Creation/README.md

 Subnet gateway: 255.255.255.0

 We will not use a default gateway since the domain controller itself will serve as the default gateway.
-For the DNS server when installing active directory, it automatically installs DNS, so this serer will use itself as the DNS sever.
+For the DNS server when installing active directory, it automatically installs DNS, so this server will use itself as the DNS sever.
 I used the IP address used for the Internal NIC: 172.16.01.
 <p align="center">
 <img width="750" alt="12 assigning ip to internal nic" src="https://github.com/debpuja/Active-Directory-Bulk-User-Creation/assets/163590363/c25506c2-8153-4f11-8d67-63b14e9b9bb6">